Phone:

 PPF is a thermoplastic urethane (TPU) film that is applied to your car’s painted surface.
 It’s a clear, transparent, and durable film that protects your car’s paint from external damage.

-If professionally and properly installed, high-quality PPF can last for several years.
+With professional PPF installation, high-quality PPF can last for several years.
 However, you’ll have to regularly monitor its condition.

 Pros and Cons of Paint Protection Films